astropenguin/pandas-dataclasses/README.md

 - Type hints for dataclass fields (`Attr`, `Data`, `Index`, `Name`) for specifying field types and data types
 - Mix-in classes for dataclasses (`AsDataFrame`, `AsSeries`) for creating a Series or DataFrame object via a classmethod (`new`)

-When you call `new`, it will first create a dataclass object and then create a Series or DataFrame object by converting the dataclass object according the type hints and values in it.
+When you call `new`, it will first create a dataclass object and then create a Series or DataFrame object from the dataclass object according the type hints and values in it.
 In the example above, `df = Weather.new(...)` is thus equivalent to:

 ```python